 If a mobility issue is identified, a more detailed data analysis can be conducted.
-There are corrective actions available to poultry management by identifying the prevalent issues and their possible causes (e.g., activity levels can be adjusted, facility design can be improved, nutrition can be adjusted, young bird training for facility use can be implemented).
+There are corrective actions available to poultry management by identifying the prevalent issues and their possible causes.

 Leg conditions observed in a flock may be impacted by: